Our Teaching Approach

 Max’s Story

 Fairley House and the staff changed our son Max’s life course and we are eternally grateful.
-I remember you all so fondly, and Mr. Taylor’s gentle understanding, humour and your firm structured intervention was just what he needed.
+I remember you all so fondly, and Mr. Taylor’s gentle understanding, humour and firm, carefully structured intervention was just what he needed.

 We often laugh about Ms. Doekes and her magical work engaging the students with plastic Go Go’s to learn math concepts.
 Or another teacher who spent hours cutting out toast to teach ‘oa’ combinations or throwing balls back and forth to teach spelling.